GLOBAL MARKETS-Stocks rebound but head for worst January since 2016 | Business

 GLOBAL MARKETS-Stocks rebound but head for worst January since 2016

-Lunar New Year holidays made for thin conditions and MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.73% in slow trade.
-S&P 500 futures pointed to a flat open while Nasdaq futures were higher.
+By 1115 GMT, the Euro STOXX had gained 0.62%, the German DAX 0.64%, and Britain's FTSE 100 0.1%.
+Lunar New Year holidays made for thin trading conditions in Asia.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed up 0.68%.

-The MSCI World index, while higher on Monday, remains down more than 6% in January -- the worst start to the year since 2016.
-"This is not the classic selloff affecting lower quality underperforming companies.
-This selloff is driven not by fundamentals but by the action of central banks at a time when growth is very strong," said Flavio Carpenzano, Investment Director, Capital One Group.
+S&P 500 futures pointed to a lower open while Nasdaq futures climbed 0.4%.
+The tech-heavy Nasdaq has borne the brunt of selling and is down 14% from a record peak last year.
+The MSCI World index, while higher on Monday, remains down 6.2% in January - the worst start to the year since 2016.
+Before Friday's rebound, the index was headed for its worst January since the global financial crisis in 2008.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)